henryngann/henryngann/README.md

 **Stuff about me:**

 - 👨🏽‍💻 I work at Rally Cry as a Software Engineer!
-- 🌱 I'm currently learning the intricacies of GCP!
+- 🌱 I'm currently learning the intricacies of Kotlin!
 - 💬 Have an **Idea**?
 Lets **Talk**!
 - 📝 Resume available upon request